gargsaar/singlepage_website_ni/_posts/2018-06-30-the-three-phases-of-my-life.markdown

 I believe that I need to live it and make make it count.
 Do everything I want to do.
 Make it immortal by doing something that my memory remains.
 And for that I need to keep walking!

 Before winding up I want say a few lines:

 *You know my name, and my story,*

 *my fancies and my shining glory,*

-*You know what I’ve done, and what I’ve been through,* *life has been beautiful so far,*
+*You know what I’ve done, and what I’ve been through,*

+*life has been beautiful so far,*

-*But what next it will bring, nobody has a clue!!*
+*What next it will bring, nobody has a clue!!*